 Casual Employees

-A casual Employee is an Employee who is employed on an intermittent and/or irregular basis and the offer of employment is made with no ongoing or firm advance commitment to continuing or definite employment.
+A casual Employee is an Employee who is employed on a casual basis, and the offer of employment is made and accepted with no firm advance commitment to continuedor indefinite work factoring in the real substance, practical reality and true nature of the employment relationship.

-A casual Employee can be engaged to work up to and including 38 ordinary hours per week.
+A casual Employee can be engaged to work up to and including 38 ordinary hours per week in a fortnight or over a four (4) week period.

 Subject to the above the minimum period of engagement of a casual Employee is four (4) hours for one shift.

 A casual Employee will be paid an hourly rate calculated at the rate of 1/38th of the weekly base rate of pay appropriate to the Employee’s classification.
-In addition, a loading of twenty-five (25) per cent of that rate will be paid instead of the paid leave entitlements of permanent Employees.
+In addition, a loading of twenty-five (25) per cent of that rate will be paid instead of the paid leave entitlements of permanent Employees, unless otherwise outlined.

-7.18
+7.18 Overtime and penalties are calculated on an Employee’s casual hourly rate.
+The casual hourly rate is the Employee’s base hourly rate for their classification with the casual loading applied on top.

+7.19 Lifeblood will comply with the casual conversion provisions set out in the NES.